Restructuring the Wausau School District

 We know this is a complex topic with a lot of information.
 If something is not clear, or you have questions that remain unanswered, please let us know.
 You can do that by filling out the survey above.

 *IMPORTANT NOTE: We are absolutely reading your questions.
 However, we do not have the ability to respond directly to you through the survey system.
 What we are doing is answering your questions on this webpage once the answers are available.
 For instance, a popular question from the community centers around busing and what does that look like with a restructure?
 We've learned new details about what busing would look like thanks to the completion of a Transportation Feasibility Study.
-You can learn more about that in the presentations above, as well as the FAQs below.
+You can learn more about that in the presentations above, as well as the FAQs above.
 Other questions we've received include what about sports and would you maintain the IB Program?
 Please know, we will continue to update to this webpage with answers to the questions you're asking.